Mak2006/gcp-cloud-labs/Lab 3 Predict Visitor Purchases with a Classification Model with BigQuery ML.md

 );
 ```

-We check the ROC n
+We check the ROC now usin gthe query below .
+Note this ROC is different from the previous query.
 ```
 #standardSQL
 SELECT